Dual-comb correlation spectroscopy of thermal light: Abstract

-where $\eta$ is the detector quantum efficiency, $S$ is the PSD of the thermal light in units W/Hz, and $P_c$ is the comb power in units W. The shot noise current PSD is:
+where $\eta$ is the detector quantum efficiency, $e$ is the elementary charge, $h \nu$ is the photon energy, $S$ is the PSD of the thermal light in units W/Hz, and $P_c$ is the comb power in units W. The shot noise current PSD in units A$^2$/Hz is:

 The current out of the balanced detector is $i_t = i_h + i_s$.
 The current after mixing is then: